baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 	sogsfile="StochasticOGSModelParams.xml"
 	)
 ```
-creates an xml-file which defines the so-called `StochasticOGSModel`.
+creates an xml-file which defines the so-called `StochasticOGSModelParams`.
 It is defined by
 - the location to the existing `projectfile`,
 - the `simcall` (e.g. `"path/to/ogs/bin/ogs"`),
 - a `additionalprojecfilespath` where meshes and other files can be located which are copied in each individual folder for a OGS6-snapshot,